nict-wisdom/rannc/documents/build.rst

     git clone --recursive https://github.com/nict-wisdom/rannc

-You need to set some environment variables before building RaNNC to help cmake find dependent libraries.
+You need to set some environment variables before building RaNNC to help cmake find the dependent libraries.

 .. list-table:: Variables for building configurations